neat-tech-repos/neattech_yocto-manifest/README.md

 To cancel the autoload delete the "node app.js" from the following line from the start_application.sh:
 @reboot root cd /opt/server/ && systemctl stop nodejs-server && systemctl restart run-chromium && node app.js

+additionally, remove the line for starting node JS from this location:

+/opt/bar.sh

+notice this line:
+cd /opt/server/ && node app.js &
+change to this :
+cd /opt/server/

 # Update boot images
 ```